image for Title Jumping | What Happens If You Get Into an Accident and the Car Has a Jumped Title?

 • Selling salvaged vehicles with no titles, maintenance histories, and other essential documents.

 “Shady” or unscrupulous car dealership employees can also engage in this practice.
-However, victims of title jumping typically purchase vehicles via third-party sellers, such as private sellers or through online means.
-Facebook Marketplace and craigslist are two forums for local vehicle sales that can result in title floating issues.
+However, victims of title jumping typically purchase vehicles via third-party sellers, such as private sellers, or through online means.
+Facebook Marketplace and Craigslist are two forums for local vehicle sales that can result in title floating issues.

 Is Title Floating a Felony?

-Title jumping is considered a felony in most states, including Iowa where it is unlawful for a manufacturer, dealer, importer, or any other vehicle seller to “sell or dispose of” a vehicle without the proper title and other registration information.
 Some states, such as California, use forms called Release of Liability.
 Sellers complete this form as part of the selling process, which includes furnishing information about their buyers.
 If this form is not submitted to the appropriate DMV branch, the state will suspect title fraud.
 This is because the California Department of Motor Vehicles does not consider a car or truck transferred out of the seller’s name unless this form is submitted.

 Can I Sue Someone for Title Jumping?

 It is possible to take legal action against someone who sold you a vehicle without the proper title, but it can be difficult.
-The seller might have provided a fake name, deleted their listing on craigslist or Facebook Marketplace, or left the state, making it challenging to locate the individual and serve them.
+The seller might have provided a fake name, deleted their listing on Craigslist or Facebook Marketplace, or left the state, making it challenging to locate the individual and serve them.
 If you purchased the vehicle from a car dealership, you can file a legal claim against the company.

 How to Fix Title Jumping and What to Do

 Should you decide to take legal action, contact an attorney with experience in title fraud.
 The lawyer will assist you throughout the legal process and answer any questions you have.
 Typical actions include filing a police report detailing the time, location, and date of the purchase.
 Any conversations with the seller should be included.
-You will also want to capture images of your vehicle, make copies of paperwork connected to the sale, and call your local DMV.
-The department may be able to provide assistance regarding a new title.
-Such titles are known as bonded titles.

 Bonded Titles